 If you only have 1 week to explore Namibia and would like to see most of these highlights, check it out this 7-day itinerary, which is based on a tour I took but it can be useful to you even if you are self-driving.

 The 7 Day Namibian Circuit is a camping tour provided by Chameleon Safaris.
 This was my second time in Namibia and second time in a tour with them.

-Please, note that Live More, Travel More followers are entitled to get 5% Discount in any of Chameleon Safaris.
-All you need to do is to book your tour with our link.
+Please, note that Live More, Travel More followers are entitled to get 10% Discount on selected tours with Chameleon Safaris.

 At the end of this article you will also see some suggestions to turn it on a 10 day or 14 day itinerary.